jobisoft/DAV-4-TbSync/README.md

 * Nextcloud
 * SOGo

-## Work around for subscribing calendars of different users on the same server
+## Multiple connections to the same server authenticated with different users

-Lightning has problems subscribing to multiple calendars of different users on the same server.
-DAV-4-TbSync can probably resolve this issue, if you set
+Thunderbird has problems connecting to the same server authenticating with different users.
+TbSync can bypass this issue by adding the credentials directly to the URL (i.e. https://user:password@host.tld).
+Set

-*extensions.dav4tbsync.addCredentialsToCalDavUrl = true*
+*extensions.dav4tbsync.addCredentialsToUrl = true*

+to activate this behaviour.
 If this still does not work for you, also set

 *network.cookie.cookieBehavior = 1*

-The first setting works around a bug in the PasswordManager by adding the credentials directly to the URl and thus bypassing the PasswordManager.
-This is of course not very secure, but the only way until this is fixed in lightning (it is beeing worked on).
-The second setting works around a bug in the cookie management by rejecting third-party-cookies.

 ## Icon sources and attributions